aaronvargo/scalaFP/README.md

 ## Typeclass Hierarchy and the Has Typeclass

-To make `Bind` a "subclass" of `Apply`, we also need to add following implicits to the [scato](https://github.com/aloiscochard/scato)-style hierarchy:
+To make `Bind` a "subclass" of `Apply`, the following implicits also need to be added to the [scato](https://github.com/aloiscochard/scato)-style hierarchy:

 ~~~scala
 implicit def bindApply[F[_]](implicit e: Bind[F]): Apply[F] = e.toApply